LasseHels/frigg/README.md

 ### Configuration File Structure

-Below is a complete example of Frigg's configuration file structure:
+Below is a complete example of Frigg's configuration file structure in YAML format:
 ```yaml
 log:
   # The log level to use (default: "INFO").